 Historical groundwater production has resulted in seawater intrusion in the five primary aquifers of the Subbasin.
 These aquifers have been divided into an Upper Aquifer System, which comprises the Oxnard and Mugu Aquifers, and a Lower Aquifer System, which comprises the Hueneme, Fox Canyon, and Grimes Canyon Aquifers.
 The average rate of groundwater production from the Upper Aquifer System between 2015 and 2017 was approximately 40,000 acre-feet per year (AFY).
-The average production from the Lower Aquifer System between 2015 and 2017 was approximately 40,000 acre-feet per year (AFY).
 The average production from the Lower Aquifer System between 2015 and 2017 was approximately 29,000 AFY.
 Numerical groundwater simulations indicate that if these production rates were carried into the future, seawater intrusion would continue in the Subbasin and the area currently impacted by concentrations of chloride greater than 500 milligrams per liter would grow.
 The landward extent of this area is referred to as the saline water impact front.

 Combinations of projects and management actions were explored to estimate the rate of groundwater production that would prevent future expansion of the area of the Subbasin currently impacted by concentrations of chloride greater than 500 milligrams per liter.
 This rate of groundwater production is referred to as the sustainable yield.
-With the currently available projects and management actions, the sustainable yield of the Upper Aquifer System, was calculated to be approximately 32,000 AFY, with an uncertainty of $\pm$ 4,100 to 6,000 AFY.
-The sustainable yield of the Lower Aquifer System was calculated to be approximately 7,000 AFY, with an uncertainty of $\pm$ 2,300 to 3,600 AFY.
+With the currently available projects and management actions, the sustainable yield of the Upper Aquifer System, was calculated to be approximately 32,000 AFY, with an uncertainty of $\pm 4,100$ to 6,000 AFY.
+The sustainable yield of the Lower Aquifer System was calculated to be approximately 7,000 AFY, with an uncertainty of $\pm 2,300$ to 3,600 AFY.

 Adoption of this GSP represents the first step in achieving groundwater sustainability within the Oxnard Subbasin by 2040, as required by SGMA.
 Evaluation of this GSP is required at a minimum of every 5 years following submittal to the California Department of Water Resources (DWR).
 As part of the 5-year evaluation process, the sustainable yield for each aquifer system will be refined and adjusted.
 These refinements will be based on new data, additional studies undertaken to fill data gaps, and groundwater modeling.
-Refinements and adjustments will also be made to the minimum threshold water levels developed to avoid undesirable results, the measurable objective water levels
+Refinements and adjustments will also be made to the minimum threshold water levels developed to avoid